Dictionary of Revolutionary Marxism

 See the quote below for a Soviet “explanation” of what its Transferable Ruble was all about, if you need some of the technical details and can stand the legalistic business jargon.

 “TRANSFERABLE RUBLE (TR) is [a] collective currency circulated on the international market of the CMEA countries, the basis of its currency-credit machinery.
 By its economic nature, TR is credit money guaranteed with commodities, since it emerges only as a result of the export of goods and services.
-The importer is granted credit in tranferable rubles to be repaid by cross deliveries.
+The importer is granted credit in transferable rubles to be repaid by cross deliveries.
 This credit is given out of the means put to the account of the exporter for the goods he had delivered.

 “As collective currency TR operates, first, as a unit of measurement of contract prices by discharging the function of the measure of the value of goods circulating on the market of the CMEA countries.
 In this function TR represents ideal money, the more so that the cancellation of mutual demands and obligations existing between the CMEA countries in cases of bilateral or multilateral relations is in the final analysis effected through clearing.
 Second, TR discharges the function of payment facility in the payment of goods, services and repayment of credits and also in the regulation of the balance of non-commodity payments.
 The significance of this function of TR grows as the multilateral character of trade and accounts increases.
 It depends on the development and improvement of the system of international socialist credits.
 Third, TR discharges the function of the means of accumulation in the process of the formation of credit resources to be used by the International Bank of Economic Cooperation (IBEC) and the International Investment Bank (IIB) to grant credits to CMEA countries.
 This function finds expression in the concentration by these countries of their currency in TR in their current accounts and deposits to the IBEC.

-“The improvment of TR’s functions is associated with the improvement of the whole system of economic cooperation and its machinery within the framework of which it is formed and the development of which it must serve.”
+“The improvement of TR’s functions is associated with the improvement of the whole system of economic cooperation and its machinery within the framework of which it is formed and the development of which it must serve.”

 —“Our Glossary”, in Social Sciences journal, published by the USSR Academy of Sciences, Vol. X, #2, 1979, pp. 298-299.